The Louvre, or the Louvre Museum (Musée du Louvre), is the world’s largest and most visited art museum.

 Paintings: The painting collection has more than 7,500 works from the 13th century to 1848 and is managed by 12 curators who oversee the collection’s display.
 Nearly two-thirds are by French artists, and more than 1,200 are Northern European.
 When the d’Orsay train station was converted into the Musée d’Orsay in 1986, the collection was split, and pieces completed after the 1848 Revolution were moved to the new museum.

 Leonardo da Vinci’s Mona Lisa is the Louvre’s most popular attraction.
 The dimension of the painting is actually just 21 x 30 inches (53 x 77cms) – which is just a little bit larger than an A2 piece of paper.
-The Mona Lisa also has its own bodyguards and is protected by bulletproof glass; it was stolen in 1911 before being returned to the Louvre just two years later.
+The Mona Lisa also has its own bodyguards and is protected by the bulletproof glass; it was stolen in 1911 before being returned to the Louvre just two years later.

 Mona Lisa’s identity is a mystery, and no-one has ever been able to come to a decision as to why she is smiling that way.
 Many believe she is the wife of Francesco del Giocondo, as her real name in Italian is Lisa Gioconda.
 Others believe Mona Lisa is a self-portrait and an allusion to Leonardo da Vinci’s supposed homosexuality.

 Prints and Drawings: The prints and drawings department encompasses works on paper.
-The origins of the 8,600 works in the Royal collection (Cabinet du Roi), which were increased via state appropriation, purchases and donations.
+The origins of the 8,600 works in the Royal Collection (Cabinet du Roi), which were increased via state appropriation, purchases and donations.
 The collection is organised into three sections: the core Cabinet du Roi, with 14,000 royal copper printing-plates, and donations of Edmond de Rothschild which include 40,000 prints, 3,000 drawings, and 5,000 illustrated books.
-The holdings are displayed in the Pavillon de Flore; due to the fragility of the paper medium, only a portion are displayed at one time.
+The holdings are displayed in the Pavillon de Flore; due to the fragility of the paper medium, only a portion is displayed at one time.